 When I make Maryland crab soup I prefer to use a combination of claw and backfin crabmeat.
 I think that jumbo lump is just a waist because the lumps will just get broken up in the soup.
 Cream of crab is different because most of the time the crab is added to each individual bowl and the lumps remain in tact.
 For this creamy white chili I went with the claw/backfin combo because I wanted the crab stirred throughout the chili.
 If you happen to have jumbo lump feel free to garnish with a few lumps on top.
 I chose to just varnish with a few large claw pieces on top and I feel that worked out just fine.

 When it comes to the heat level of chili you definitely have two different camps.
 Some want chili so hot you’ll shed a tear while others prefer a subtle kick.
 I find that subtle is best for white chili so I let the heat come from the fresh diced jalapeño.
 To reduce the heat even further remove the seeds from the jalapeño.
-I always serve my chili with extra sliced jalapeño as well as a variety of hot sauces that can be used at your discretion
+Serve the chili with sliced jalapeño as and extra old bay because Its a Maryland thing!

 One of the biggest mistakes I see when making any cream based soup is to have the heat too high on the burner.
 For this recipe you should never raise the heat above medium.
 Most of the cooking process should be done over medium low heat and at no point should this crab chili come to a boil.
 If it does you run the risk of the soup breaking or burning the bottom of the pot leaving a bitter burnt flavor.
 Use a wooden spoon and stir frequently.
 You are not trying to caramelize your veggies so go slow and gently soften the peppers and onions just until opaque.